redhat-cop/uncontained.io/README.md

 Our goal is to aggregate community best practices, *not* what Red Hat (or any other individual or entity) thinks is best.
 Therefore, we try to use examples and quotations from the field or others to illustrate our points.

-**Uncontained.io is an _Informational Community_.** One reason we started this project is because we felt that there weren't enough really good resources for organizations creating and using DevOps-centric tooling & tech.
+**Uncontained.io is community resource_.** One reason we started this project is because we felt that there weren't enough really good resources for organizations creating and using DevOps-centric tooling & tech.
 We made these guides open source in hopes that you'll use this space to talk about best practices, then document them when you've found consensus.
 We'd like this to be a safe space to talk about what's hard, what's scary, and what's simply confusing about running and using containers & cloud technologies.

 ## Roadmap